Melton, East Riding of Yorkshire: History

+Melton was formerly a township and chapelry in the parish of Welton, in 1866 Melton became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Welton.
+In 1931 the parish had a population of 316.

-South of the village worker's housing was constructed in the 1920s and 30s for the Humber Cement Works and for the Capper Pass tin smelter; the Capper Pass works was constructed in the 1930s for Capper Pass and Son to the south of the Hull and Selby railway line and directly east of Humber Cement.
+South of the village worker's housing was constructed in the 1920s and 30s for the Humber Cement Works and for the Capper Pass tin smelter; the Capper Pass Works was constructed in the 1930s for Capper Pass and Son to the south of the Hull and Selby railway line and directly east of Humber Cement.

 The houses of Melton House and Melton Hill were demolished in the 1950s.
 South Hunsley School opened in 1956, on the site of the 1840 Eastdale, which was demolished in the late 1800s.
-Further houses were built in the village of Melton during the 1960s, at around the same time the scope of extraction of clay and chalk around Melton Bottom Quary was considerably expanded – the worked area expanded south and west, and the Humber Cement works clay extraction pits also expanded west into Welton Ings.
+Further houses were built in the village of Melton during the 1960s, at around the same time the scope of extraction of clay and chalk around Melton Bottom Quary was considerably expanded – the worked area expanded south and west, and the Humber Cement Works clay extraction pits also expanded west into Welton Ings.
 The section of the A63 road passing south of Melton was opened in 1963.

 The cement works closed in 1981; a plant supplying Calcium oxide for use in the plastics industry was established on the site in 1990.
 The Capper Pass, Melton smelting works closed and was decommissioned in the early 1990s.
 It was a major employer in the wider area, but also a polluter due to the nature of the work it performed; the site was thought to be responsible for a cancer cluster discovered in the west Hull area in the 1980s, as well as having affecting the health of its own employees.
 In the early 2000s, the site was redeveloped as open air storage and industrial warehousing.

 A new grade separated junction was constructed on the A63 east of Melton in 2006/7, replacing three at-grade junctions; link roads giving access to Melton Bottom and to planned business parks south of the A63 were also built.
 Two large 100 acre industrial estate/business parks Melton West and Melton Park started development south of Melton in the first decade of the 2000s; planning consent for the first phase of 'Melton West' was given in 2007, with the second phase given planning consent in 2011.
 St. Modwen Properties gained planning permission to develop the 'Melton Park' site in 2006/7, in 2011 the company announced it was planning to use part of the development site for residential development.

 As of 2012 the quarry at Melton Bottom is owned by OMYA and produces chalk whiting.
 A southern working named Melton Bottom Chalk Pit is no longer worked, and is a Site of Special Scientific Interest (SSSI) due to its geological content.
 The working quarry is known as the Welton Wold Quarry.